brucewayne0011/phonon-app/README.md

 ### Start the iOS App

 You'll need a computer running macOS to work on the iOS app.
 There is quite a bit of preparation required, which you can do by following along with the [Ionic Documentation](https://ionicframework.com/docs/developing/ios).
-Once you're set up, you'll run `$ ionic capacitor run ios -l --external` to get the development environment set up to allow for live-reloading while working.
+Once you're set up, you'll run:

+`$ ionic capacitor run ios -l --external`

+to get the development environment set up to allow for live-reloading while working.

 ### Start the Android App

 As with iOS development, Android also requires preparation of your machine before you can get started with development.
 Visit the [Ionic Documentation](https://ionicframework.com/docs/developing/android) to learn how to set up your computer.
+The following command:

-Running `$ ionic capacitor run android -l --host=YOUR_IP_ADDRESS` with your IP address in the command, so the app knows where to look for changes.
+`$ ionic capacitor run android -l --host=YOUR_IP_ADDRESS`

+with your IP address in the command, so the app knows where to look for changes.

 ## Architecture